For Clinicians

 Caring for the Caregiver

 Facilitated by Jon Tsen, M.S.
-Behavioral Medicine Resident at HMC
+HMC Behavioral Medicine Resident

 Family caregivers represent nearly 20% of the US population, providing care and support to an adult person with chronic illness or disability.
 Adjusting to disability and providing caregiving support can often feel challenging, and many experience stress, isolation, and burnout.
 Importantly, especially during the COVID-19 pandemic, caregivers have been at a higher risk of experiencing depression and suicidal thoughts.
 In this class the potential risk factors for caregivers’ poor mental health and ways to help improve psychosocial well-being were discussed.